sokcheng/Kitsuchan-NG/COMMANDS.md

 ### Aliases: g
 Search Google.

+Example queries:

+* google A cat - Search Google for a cat.
+* google image A cat - Search Google for an image of a cat.

 ## halt
 ### Aliases: shutdown, kys
 Halt the bot.
 Only the bot owner can use this.